adinhodovic/wagtail-resume/README.md

 [![Supported Python versions](https://img.shields.io/pypi/pyversions/wagtail-resume.svg)](https://pypi.org/project/wagtail-resume/)
 [![PyPI Version](https://img.shields.io/pypi/v/wagtail-resume.svg?style=flat)](https://pypi.org/project/wagtail-resume/)

-Wagtail-resume is a reusable Wagtail page model designed to make the creation of a resume easy, quick and have it fully integrated into your site/blog.
+Wagtail-resume is a reusable Wagtail page model designed to make the creation of a good resume easy and quick.
+Additionally, it will be fully integrated into your site/blog.

 A sample resume can be found [here](https://hodovi.cc/wagtail-resume-sample).